Flone-dnb/low-end-engine/docs/Manual.md

 - `PROFILE_SCOPE(name)` same as above but works only in a scope
 - `PROFILE_ADD_SCOPE_TEXT(text, size)` copies the specified string and adds it to the last profiler mark (func or scope).

-In non-debug builds these macros will do nothing.
+In release builds these macros will do nothing.
 Here are some examples:

 ```Cpp
 void MyClass::myFunc() {